aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/document-creation/postscript/_index.md

 title: How to set A4 page size and create PostScript in Java with Aspose.Page
 linktitle: Create Document in Java with PostScript
 second_title: Aspose.Page Java API
-description: Learn how to set A4 page size, create PostScript files in Java, and add custom fonts using Aspose.Page.
+description: Learn how to quickly set A4 page size, create PostScript files in Java, and add custom fonts using Aspose.Page.
 Try the free trial today!
 weight: 10
 url: /java/document-creation/postscript/
 date: 2026-06-20